boatartist/DIY_raspi_phone/README.md

 [Mini wireless keyboard](https://www.amazon.com.au/Rii-Wireless-Full-Featured-Multimedia-Shortcuts/dp/B07D3JWVQV) Found this on amazon, it's not amazing for typing but it's got a touchpad which is really useful

+Battery pack that I found at a park, I'll see if I can find it online

+Generic hdmi cable that I cut in half and resoldered to shorten but it's not short enough, stay tuned for better solutions

 Optional: [Raspberry Pi Camera](https://raspberry.piaustralia.com.au/collections/cameras), there's a port for it in the case, and you can make a camera app pretty easily with raspistill commands